Asked Questions are divided up into three subject areas. Please

 (1) promptly and properly repair the leak when detected;

-(2) provide written proof of repairs to Fairfax Water; and
+(2) provide written proof of repairs to Fairfax Water in the form

 (3) not have received a Courtesy Leak Adjustment from Fairfax Water during the preceding five years.